thatianemalheiros/thatianemalheiros/README.md

 <details>
    <summary>:space_invader: &nbsp;About me</summary>

-- 💬 Ask me about *JavaScript, HTML, CSS*
+- 🦄 Linguagens: *JavaScript*

 - 🚀 I’m interested in Web development and cloud computing

-- 🌱 I’m currently learning Programming & Web development

 - ✍🏼 I (not) regularly post articles on in pt-br [dev.to/pierrando](https://dev.to/pierrando)

-- 💜 love: hardware, software, sci-fi , FPS,  lo-fi, dystopia, cat ♊(gemini).
+- 💜 Love: hardware, software, sci-fi , FPS,  lo-fi, dystopia, cat ♊(gemini).

 - 🗓 1 year and a half of experience html, css.
 </details>